-A resident is either a Caymanian or non-Caymanian.
+A resident is either a Caymanian or a Non-Caymanian.

 Caymanians are by birth or by status.
-Persons who have naturalization but are not Caymanians by status are considered non-Caymanians.
+Persons who have naturalisation but are not Caymanians by status are considered Non-Caymanians.

-Non-Caymanians are comprised of residents with work permits or government contracts and their spouses and children; permanent residents with and without rights to work; persons with student visa; asylum holders/seekers and other categories.
+Non-Caymanians are comprised of residents with work permits or government contracts and their spouses and children; permanent residents with and without rights to work; persons with student visas; asylum holders/seekers; and other categories.
+Broadly, anyone who is not Caymanian.